canonical/launchpad-manual/index.rst

-**Launchpad provides everything necessary to build and publish software, including code hosting, issue tracking, translations, and bugs and feature request tracking.**
+**Launchpad provides everything necessary to build and publish software, including code hosting, issue tracking, translations, and request tracking for bugs and features.**
 The most famous software hosted on Launchpad is Ubuntu.

 **Launchpad provides unique features needed in modern software development,